A brief primer on COPD

 • Stage 4 very severe

 These stages are assigned based on the results of a spirometry test.
 This is a simple test that is usually performed in a doctor’s office.
 To take the test, you breathe in as deeply as possible and then exhale into a tool called a spirometer.
 Your doctor will measure your forced expiratory volume in 1 second (FEV1).
 In simple terms, this is how much air you push out within 1 second.
-They will then calculate the percentage difference between your actual FEV1 score and the predicted value (how much air you should be able to push out, based on your age, height, and weight to help determine a stage for your COPD.
+They will then calculate the percentage difference between your actual FEV1 score and the predicted value (how much air you should be able to push out, based on your age, sex and height, to help determine a stage for your COPD.

 In general, the lower your FEV1 percentage score, the higher (worse) your COPD stage is.